ZValer/Style_Logic/README.md

 For implementation 2 is the same query:
 - recommend_outfits(cold, formal, _).

-Adding to that, their outputs are also diferent.
-While in implementation 1 it oly gives you one option and stops looking, in implementation 2 it displays many options.

-And given that heir time complexity is the ---same----- I consider the second implementation id a better fit for the solution given it is easier to declare clothing items, it is simpler to consult outfits for the user and it gives more than one option for the output.
+And given that their time complexity is the ---same----- I consider the second implementation id a better fit for the solution given it is easier to declare clothing items, it is simpler to consult outfits for the user and it gives more than one option for the output.

 ## References